 The court determined that the actions taken against Paasewe, including the Obama comments, could be considered racially motivated rather than politically motivated.
 The court noted: “The [co-worker's] use of the term ‘boy' in reference to Paasewe and in context of his racially-charged statements about Obama are sufficient evidence to permit a reasonable jury to conclude that [the co-worker’s] conduct was race-based.”

-For more information about race discrimination, or if you believe you have suffered race discrimination or harassment at work, please contact the top Atlanta race discrimination lawyers at Buckley & Klein, LLP for an immediate consultation.
+For more information about race discrimination, or if you believe you have suffered race discrimination or harassment at work, please contact the top Atlanta race discrimination lawyers at The Buckley Law Firm, LLC for an immediate consultation.